Gauthier-det/Gauthier-det/README.md

 - 👋 Hi, I’m @Gauthier-det
 - 👀 I’m interested in IT, music, books, travels...
-- 🌱 I’m currently learning IT, databases, development
+- 🌱 I’m currently learning IT, databases, development in a B.U.T.
+Info.
 - 📫 How to reach me : gauthier.detroussel@gmail.com , linkedin.com/in/gauthier-detroussel/
 - ⚡ Fun fact : I like MERISE modeling :)